Sup2point0/Assort/Yu-Gi-Oh/archetypes/Vapour-Eyes.md

 - [Vapour Rise](#Spells) ranks up from the Grave, attaches itself as extra Material, and can even further revive an Xyz Monster to kickstart a comeback.
 - [Lightning Ascension](#Spells) is excellent for OTKs, ranking up by 2 Ranks to access more powerful effects and higher ATK.
 It can even rankup into *any* LIGHT Xyz Monster, although there aren’t any great non-archetypal options right now.
 Losing the rankup at the end of the turn can be prevented by just ranking up the Monster again, ending with a +3 rankup in one turn.
 - [Lightning Arc Rise](#Spells) facilitate the DARK Xyz Monster’s effects by lowering your LP, but is otherwise inferior to Vapour Rise.
 The critical difference lies in Lightning Arc Rise preventing responses, which can make all the difference in a comeback.
 - [Neo Evolution](#Spells) has a Monster to rankup into for any Rank, but can be difficult to use properly.
-It does provide nifty targeting immunity to the ranken up Monster, but this importantly prevents further rankups (since Rank-Up cards always target).
+It does provide nifty targeting immunity to the ranked up Monster, but this importantly prevents further rankups (since Rank-Up cards always target).
 - [Ultimate Evolution](#Spells) is the most powerful rankup card, totally preventing responses and having flexible rankup options.
 As such, it also has the harshest restrictions – requiring you to only control 1 Xyz Monster, and locking other Summons from the Extra Deck for the rest of the turn.

 <table>